-The 2018 parameter concentrations at monitor 14b-01 were within the historic range of concentrations at this monitor for both sampling events, with no trends noted.
+The 2019 parameter concentrations at monitor 14b-01 were within the historic range of concentrations at this monitor for both sampling events (except for sodium), with no trends noted.
+The 2019 average sodium and chloride concentrations were elevated compared to historic results.
+The December 2019 sodium concentration of 250 mg/L is higher than the previous maximum chloride concentration at this location of 170 mg/L. Though 2019 chloride concentrations were within historic ranges, they were at the high end of the historic concentration range.
+Elevated sodium and chloride concentrations are most likely related to road salting along Watson Parkway.
 Previous 2014 elevated concentrations of magnesium, TKN, calcium and phosphorus have returned to concentrations similar to historic concentrations since 2015.
-Zinc concentrations, which were generally elevated at concentrations of more than 1 mg/L between 2011 and 2016 have decreased to an average of about 0.76 mg/L in 2018, which is still elevated compared to pre-2011 concentrations.
+Zinc concentrations, which were generally elevated at concentrations of more than 1 mg/L between 2011 and 2016 have decreased to an average of about 0.63 mg/L in 2019, which is still elevated compared to pre-2011 concentrations.
 COD concentrations at 14b-01 were showing a decreasing trend since high concentrations were detected in 2003-2004 but have been variable in recent years.
 The COD concentrations have fluctuated between less than 4 mg/L to 46 mg/L since 2012.
-Monitor 14b-01 has shown elevated sodium and chloride concentrations, most likely related to road salting along Watson Parkway.
-The average 2018 indicator parameter concentrations at monitor 14b-01 were slightly higher than the average 2017 concentrations.
+The average 2019 indicator parameter concentrations at monitor 14b-01 were generally slightly higher than the average 2018 concentrations.

 Monitor 16b-08 is located near the northwest corner of the of the Transfer Station area by the stormwater management pond.
 Indicator parameter concentrations are within the range of concentrations for the other background overburden monitors.
-The 2018 parameter concentrations at monitor 16b-08 are within their historic ranges, except for sulphate.
-The December 2017 and June 2018 sulphate concentrations were reported as less than the method detection limits (< 5 mg/L and <1 mg/L, respectively) but have historically been between 35 mg/L to 105 mg/L. The sulphate concentration in December 2018 was within historic concentrations at this location at 55 mg/L. No other parameters during these two sampling events are elevated or show unusual concentrations.
-The December 2017 and June 2018 sulphate concentrations are considered to be anomalous.
-In addition, this location appears to exhibit a seasonal increase in road salt effects (based on chloride and sodium concentrations).
+The 2019 parameter concentrations at monitor 16b-08 are within their historic ranges, except for alkalinity, magnesium and COD, all which were lower than their historic minimums.
+The December 2019 alkalinity and magnesium and both 2019 COD concentrations were reported as 300 mg/L, 27 mg/L and 4 mg/L and less than the method detection limits, respectively, slightly lower than the previous minimum concentrations of 310 mg/L, 27 mg/L and 4.5 mg/L. No other parameters during the two 2019 sampling events are elevated or show unusual concentrations.
+This location appears to exhibit a seasonal increase in road salt effects (based on chloride and sodium concentrations).